Spread of Islam in Indonesia: Early history

 Before Islam was established in Indonesian communities, Muslim traders had been present for several centuries.
 Ricklefs identifies two overlapping processes by which the Islamisation of Indonesia occurred: (1) Indonesians came into contact with Islam and converted, and (2) foreign Muslim Asians (Indians, Chinese, Arabs, etc.) settled in Indonesia and mixed with local communities.
 Islam is thought to have been present in Southeast Asia from early in the Islamic era.
 When, why and how the earliest Muslims converted in Indonesia is a matter of debate.
 There are no definite conclusions as to how the process of early Islamisation occurred with any certainty, due to the lack of written sources.

 The earliest accounts of the Indonesian archipelago date from the Abbasid Caliphate.
 According to those early accounts, the Indonesian archipelago was famous among early Muslim sailors, mainly due to its abundance of precious spice trade commodities such as nutmeg, cloves, galangal and many other spices.

 The presence of foreign Muslims in Indonesia does not, however, demonstrate a significant level of local conversion or the establishment of local Islamic states.
-The most reliable evidence of the early spread of Islam in Indonesia comes from inscriptions on tombstones and a limited number of travellers’ accounts.
+The most reliable evidence of the early spread of Islam in Indonesia comes from inscriptions on tombstones and a limited number of travellers' accounts.
 The earliest legibly inscribed tombstone is dated AH 475 (AD 1082), although as it belongs to a non-Indonesian Muslim, there is doubt as to whether it was transported to Java at a later time.
-The first evidence of Indonesian Muslims comes from northern Sumatra; Marco Polo, on his way home from China in 1292, reported at least one Muslim town; and the first evidence of a Muslim dynasty is the gravestone, dated AH 696 (AD 1297), of Sultan Malik al Saleh, the first Muslim ruler of Samudera Pasai Sultanate, with further gravestones indicating continued Islamic rule.
+The first evidence of Indonesian Muslims comes from northern Sumatra.
+In 1111, some local Acehnese were converted by an Arab called 'Abd-Allah 'Arif.
+One of his disciples, Burhan al-Din spread Islam as far as Pariaman at Minangkabau region in West Sumatra.
+Marco Polo, on his way home from China in 1292, reported at least one Muslim town; and the first evidence of a Muslim dynasty is the gravestone, dated AH 696 (AD 1297), of Sultan Malik al Saleh, the first Muslim ruler of Samudera Pasai Sultanate, with further gravestones indicating continued Islamic rule.
 The presence of the Shafi'i school of thought, which later came to dominate Indonesia, was reported by Ibn Battuta, a Moroccan traveller, in 1346.
 In his travel log, Ibn Battuta wrote that the ruler of Samudera Pasai was a Muslim who performs his religious duties with utmost zeal.
 The school of thought he used was Al-Shafi‘i with similar customs to those he had seen in India.
 Many of the Indonesians who studied in Hejaz had specifically sought Kurdish teachers, likely due to them also being Shafi'i.
 Kurdish teaching had an influence on Indonesian Muslims.